NvChad/nvchad.github.io/docs/getting-started/post-install.md

 ### Install Treesitter Parser(s)

-The goal of `nvim-treesitter` is to provide some basic functionality such as syntax-highlighting.
-For more info check out [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).
+The goal of `nvim-treesitter` is to provide basic functionality such as syntax-highlighting for various languages.
+For more info check out their repository at [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).

-For example, to install the treesitter parser for css:
+For example, to install the treesitter parser for `css`:

 ```shell
 :TSInstall css